 - More complex robotics will need to prove ROI to have any viability

-Replenishment, or the act of moving items from bulk to pick locations, is a job for a man or a woman with their machines in tow.
-They need to know the right amount of stock to bring across from bulk, and they need to transport this stock in a timely fashion.
+Replenishment, or moving items from bulk to pick locations, is a job for a man or a woman with their machines in tow.
+They need to know the right amount of stock to bring across from bulk and transport this stock in a timely fashion.

-While there are robots in development to take over all replenishment tasks, the overall benefits are not yet strong enough to justify the investment.
+While robots are in development to take over all replenishment tasks, the overall benefits still need to be stronger to justify the investment.